While this year's tornado season hasn't gotten off to the same explosive start as 2025, its effects have still been devastating.

 According to the NOAA National Severe Storms Laboratory, we could someday have models capable of predicting where individual tornadoes will arise too, though this remains some way off.

-More worrying, though, is changes that are occurring on longer time scales.
+More worryingly, this shift appears to be part of a longer-term pattern.
 As our planet warms in response to rising levels of greenhouse gases in the atmosphere, experts are anticipating tornado hotspots to geographically shift in coming years.

 This raises a serious problem: unlike the largely unpopulated plains found in Tornado Alley, the potential new hotspots encroach on more densely populated areas with greater infrastructure that could be destroyed.